 Example 13.23 shows the simulation waveform for executing BEQ when the branch is taken.
-Prior to this instruction, an addition was performed on x"FF" and x"01."
-This resulted in a sum of x"00," which asserted the Z and C flags in the CCR.
+Prior to this instruction, an addition was performed on x"FF" and x"01".
+This resulted in a sum of x"00", which asserted the Z and C flags in the condition code register.
 Since Z=1 when BEQ is executed, the branch is taken.